 - Omnidirectional mics record with an equal level of clarity in any given direction, and for that reason, they’re an immersive way to capture subjects in more active environments where what you’re trying to record might be moving around.

 Just because what you’re saying sounds great in your head doesn’t mean that’s what your audience is hearing.
 That’s where headphones can be an incredibly valuable asset.
-By having a headphone port, you can monitor your own sound to hear what’s being recorded as it happens.
+With an in-built headphone jack, you can monitor your own sound to hear what’s being recorded as it happens.
 You should check for models that promise zero latency, otherwise there may be a delay between what you’re recording and what you’re hearing.
-And if you want to pair your mic up with a great headphone, check our guide to the best studio headphones in 2020.
+And if you want to pair your mic up with great headphones, check our guide to the best studio headphones in 2020.

 Do you plan on traveling with your mic?
-You’ll want to find a model that’s portable in terms of both dimensions and weight.
+In that case, you’ll want to find a model that’s portable in terms of both dimensions and weight.
 Most USB models are pretty mobile, but if you’re looking for one you can carry on a plane with you, you may want to pay closer attention to the dimensions.

 Frequently Asked Questions

 Are USB Microphones Good for Recording Vocals?

 That really depends on the mic.
 While USB mics generally provide good performance across the board, there are also some popular options that focus specifically on recording vocals.
 If you’re looking to record a podcast or engage in another type of voice recording, Yeti is a name you should pay close attention to.

 That depends on your setup.
 USB mics act as their own sound card, so you can get great sound quality regardless of the computer you’re using them on.
 If you’re on a budget and can’t invest in a computer with a heavy-duty sound card – or if you want the freedom to record wherever you go – then mics that use a USB cable are one of the top options.